GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 In practice, this use of blocks rather than pixels means JPEG is well suited to a much more common use case for images: the kind of subtle, layered gradients that make up a real world photograph.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/TFKgf2FgDGkoyg7wnVai.png", alt="Horizontal alignment of green blocks going from light to dark", width="800", height="67" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/TFKgf2FgDGkoyg7wnVai.png", alt="Horizontal alignment of green blocks going from light to dark.", width="800", height="67" %}

 Describing even a very simple single-pixel gradient using GIF-style encoding would be extremely verbose: